This 1 stat can predict your average score

 “We’ve all heard the saying ‘Drive for show and putt for dough,'” Oldham says.
 “But, as it turns out, neither driving nor putting has the most influence on your score.
 So what golf stat actually does?”

-“According to Broadie, tee shots have the second-most influence on your score — so there’s no doubt that tee shots are important, but you could miss every fairway and still have a chance at a decent score,” Oldham adds.
+“According to [Riccio’s Rule], tee shots have the second-most influence on your score — so there’s no doubt that tee shots are important, but you could miss every fairway and still have a chance at a decent score,” Oldham says.
 “But if you miss every green?
 Well, it’d be quite the long day for you.
 There’s even a formula to help determine what your average score will likely be once you know your greens in regulation stat.
 Simply take your average greens in regulation number and multiply it by two, then subtract that number from 95.
 The result is what your average score would be.”

-Obviously, the more greens you hit, the lower your score will be.
 So how can you hit more greens in regulation?
 Oldham shares his tips below.

 How to hit more greens in regulation